 Our website includes an overview of how sentencing operates in Victoria.
 Detailed information can also be found in our popular Quick Guide to Sentencing.

-In Victoria, the approach taken to sentencing is known as instinctive synthesis.
-A judge will identify all the factors that are relevant to the sentence, consider the significance of each factor and make a decision about the appropriate sentence.
-Only at the end of the process does the judge determine the sentence.
+After a person is found guilty of an offence, a judge or magistrate will identify all the factors that are relevant to the sentence, consider the significance of each factor and make a decision about the appropriate sentence.

 The information on this page (except all logos and any third-party content linked to from this page) is licensed under a Creative Commons Attribution 4.0 International License.